Thousands of new products launch every month. Yet only a fraction of those gets enough traction to be considered successful.

 So many entrepreneurs launch their product and then wonder why their sales are anemic.
 How do you know in advance whether customers will actually pay for your product?

-In these sales interviews, customers don’t necessarily pay you in advance, but you are one step closer to having paying customers on your first day of your product launch.
+In these sales interviews, customers don’t necessarily pay you in advance, but you are one step closer to having to pay customers on the first day of your product launch.
 For example, with my current company ProductPlan, we had several customers who were ready to give us their credit card number within hours of when our product was available for purchase.

 If you don’t have sales skills or can’t handle rejection, get over it and pick up the phone.